pypeit/PypeIt/doc/flexure.rst

    flexure end

-As desired, you can modify the :ref:`pypeit_par:FlexurePar Keywords` in the top block.
+As desired, you can modify the
+:ref:`flexurepar` in the top block.